How To Rebuild Fallen Arches

 • Overuse and overexertion – One of the easiest ways to sustain a fallen arch is by putting too much stress on your foot without adequate recovery.
 Over time, this can cause inflammation and tendonitis that ultimately leads to a fallen arch.

-• Injury and accidents – Injuries or accidents—such as slips, strains, or anything in between—are some of the most common causes of fallen arches.
+• Sports injuries and accidents – Injuries or accidents—such as slips, strains, or anything in between—are some of the most common causes of fallen arches.

 • Progressive damage and chronic illness – Even if you never experience a major foot injury, repeated minor damage to your feet can add up over the years.
 Not to mention, if you have a progressive chronic illness, like diabetes or rheumatoid arthritis, you may also be more prone to developing fallen arches.